MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/confidential-clients/index.md

 Non-mobile clients that do not use the MobileFirst client SDK can also request protected resources, by acting as a **confidential client**.
 For example, your backend server may need to request a protected resource, or use one of the MobileFirst Platform **REST APIs** such as **Push Notifications**.

 Registered confidential clients can obtain a token to be used in all requests to the MobileFirst Server.
+This flow is based on the [client credentials flow](https://tools.ietf.org/html/rfc6749#section-1.3.4) of the OAuth specification.

 ## Registering the confidential client
 In the MobileFirst Operations Console, under **Settings** → **Confidential Clients**, click on **Create New** to add a new entry.
 You will need to provide the following: